 Psychotherapy

-If you are diagnosed with prodromal schizophrenia, it’s likely you’ll be recommended a form of psychotherapy.
-These can come in a variety of shapes and sizes, including individual or group therapy.
+If you are diagnosed with prodromal schizophrenia, you’ll likely be recommended a form of psychotherapy.
+These can come in various shapes and sizes, including individual or group therapy.

 Final Word

 If you struggle with prodromal schizophrenia, it’s going to be difficult to treat as there currently are no set-and-stone treatment procedures.
-However, through psychotherapy, it’s likely that by identifying with symptoms early, you’re preventing the condition from becoming worse.
+However, through psychotherapy, it’s likely that by identifying symptoms early, you’ll prevent the condition from becoming worse.

 If you have a loved one who you believe is in the prodromal phase of schizophrenia, it’s important to contact a doctor.
-While treatment and diagnosis methods aren’t 100% accurate, they can determine whether or not your loved one is struggling with another condition.
+While treatment and diagnosis methods aren’t 100% accurate, they can determine whether or not your loved one struggles with another condition.

 Leave a Reply